-You can catch up with him in Galilee, but don’t go looking for the pre-crucifixion Jesus, either.
+You can catch up with him in Galilee.
+But don’t go looking for the pre-crucifixion Jesus.
 Once you lay your eyes on him, you can see for yourself.
 Nails leave a mark, after all.
 Just like everything else.
 What Jesus endured made him who he is.
 But none of that disfigures him.
-Grace has been at work.
+Love has been at work.
 God has mended him.

-The wounds of the cross are woven together with all that unique stuff that makes Jesus, well, Jesus: the tender moments on his mother’s knee, candlelit dinner with Mary Magdalene, fishing with Peter and Andrew, embracing a startled leper.
+The wounds of the cross are woven together with all that unique stuff that makes Jesus, well, Jesus: bouncing on his mother’s knee, eating supper with outcasts, touching the untouchable, and walking the dusty roads of Galilee with Peter and John and Mary Magdalene.

-Grace has done its finest, most surprising work yet.
-Grace has mended the fragile body of Jesus.
+Love has done its finest, most surprising work yet.
+Love has mended the fragile, battered body of Jesus.

-In her recent book Hallelujah Anyway, Anne Lamott briefly compared grace to the Japanese art form Kintsugi.
-I think it’s an especially apt illustration for the resurrection.
+In her recent book Hallelujah Anyway, Anne Lamott compared grace, that is to say God’s love, to the Japanese art form Kintsugi.
+So, I think it’s an especially apt illustration for the resurrection.

 Kintsugi is the art of repairing broken pottery.
 Artisans mend the chips and cracks of bowls and saucers, pitchers and jars using lacquer mixed with gold dust.

-Initially you might assume that the artists are trying to disguise the damage to a piece of pottery by covering it with gold leaf.
+Initially you might assume that the artists are trying to disguise the damage by covering it with gold leaf.
 But these artists aren’t trying to hide anything.
-They realize that the gold-infused lacquer will effectively draw the eye to the very places where the object has been cracked.
+They realize that the gold-infused lacquer will draw the eye to the very places where the object has been cracked.

 Not so for the Japanese.

-Wear and cracks and breaks tell the story of each unique thing’s life.
+Wear and cracks and breaks tell a thing’s story.
 Beauty is not found in something’s original, pristine condition.
-An object’s value lies in the life it has lived.
+On the contrary, beauty emerges from a life lived.
 And living always comes with some wear and no small amount of damage.

-Rather than hide the broken places from us, the Japanese artists want us to recognize that we are looking at a broken object that has been mended.
-Mending a fragile thing reveals the deep love that its owner has for the object.
-It is held too dear to discard, no matter how much damage it has endured.
+Rather than hide the broken places from us, Japanese artists want us to see how these fragile things have been lovingly mended.
+That kind of love proves that an object is too precious to be discarded, no matter how much damage it has endured.

-As I said earlier, resurrection is the climax of the story of grace.
-In the end, grace mends fragile things.
+As I mentioned earlier, resurrection is the climax of the story of love.

-In the beginning, grace brings into being a universe of tender, fragile things.
+In the beginning, love brings into being a universe of tender, fragile things.

-And so grace reaches its climax by mending fragile, beloved things.
+And so, love reaches its climax by mending fragile things.
 That’s what we mean by resurrection.

 In the resurrection, God mends the shattered Jesus.
-And in Jesus’ resurrection, we see the promise of our own.
+And in Jesus’ resurrection, we see the promise that we too may be mended.